The Transformative Influence of LLMs on Software Development & Developer Productivity: Survey Findings

 \subsubsection{Class, Module \& Project Level}

 Initial outlines crafted by \llmsabr{} can serve as a valuable starting point in larger code contexts.
-They benefit developers by supplying boilerplate and template code improving the coding process.
-The results are usually more accurate when the underlying training data contains a similar code in large frequency.
+They benefit developers by supplying boilerplate and template code, improving the coding process.
+The results are usually more accurate when the underlying training data contains a similar code at a large frequency.
 However, this level also faces the highest number of compilation errors.
-Project or class templates proposed by these tools often contain bugs and incomplete snippets.
+Project or class templates proposed by these tools often contain bugs and incomplete snippets and are prone to library version mismatches.
 Consequently, \textbf{developers tend to invest additional time deciphering and rectifying the auto-generated code to ensure its functionality.}